latte34844/EscapeGame/README.md

 # EscapeGame
 start server: ts-node app.ts
-at localhost:3000
+start server with watch mode: npm run dev
+-- any change in .js .html .ts files will restart the server -- server at localhost:3000

 # git command
 for set up remote